-Discovering a new culture is an amazing travel experience, one that is even better when learnt from the one your love.
-I’m sure many of us can relate to this if you have met someone while travelling or have married into a completely different culture than your own.
-My English culture is completely different to the Italian culture my partner has grown up in, and over the past 5 years these are the 10 things I’ve learned about Italian culture…
+Discovering a new culture is an amazing travel experience, one that is even better when learned from the one you love.
+I’m sure many of us can relate to this if you have met someone while traveling or have married into a completely different culture than your own.
+My English culture is completely different to the Italian culture my partner has grown up in, and over the past 5 years, these are the 10 things I’ve learned about Italian culture…

 1. You will eat pasta at least three times per week…mmm maybe four

 Carbs!
 Unfortunately, something you can not avoid in Italian cuisine.
 Bread and pasta are two ingredients that make up an integral part of Italian meals and subsequently the reason I have gained weight since I met my partner in 2009.